homesourcing/react-app-template/README.md

 `Shift + Shift` - Search anywhere for most things such as classes, functions, etc.

-`CTRL + P` - Search for file.
-Good for quickly opening new things without having to find them through the explorer.

-`right click + go to definition` - Very useful for navigating code you are not used to yet.
+`CTRL + B` - Very useful for navigating code you are not used to yet.
+Basically a quicker version of go to definition.

 ## Code Quality Stuff